Canon EOS M6 mirrorless camera snapped in early leak

 There’s been no shortage of hype about Canon’s upcoming EOS M6 mirrorless camera, so here’s something for camera nerds to salivate over.

-Photos of what’s claimed to be the Canon EOS M6 have been leaked online, giving us a rare glimpse of the new snapper before its official debut.
+Photos of what’s claimed to be the Canon EOS M6 have been leaked online, potentially giving us a rare glimpse of the new snapper before its official debut.
 We’ve seen the camera in both black and silver colour options, which you can check out below (image credit Digicame and Nokishita):

 Head down to the bottom of this page for even more images.